-Children who choose to break a rule will receive a consequence.
+Children who choose to behave in an inappropriate way will receive a consequence.
 Initially they will be given a reminder of the correct choice and their card will be changed to show a thinking smile.
 Should they continue with their inappropriate behaviour choices then they will change the colour of their behaviour card.
-Each broken rule moves the child to the next consequence.
+Each inappropriate choice moves the child to the next consequence.

-- Blue card up to 5 minutes time out away from the group or work area to talk to the teacher either during or after the lesson. - > Green card report to the Deputy Head or Senior Teacher.

-Red card - report to the Head Teacher and a telephone call will be made home to explain their behaviour.
+- ➤ Blue card up to 5 minutes time out away from the group or work area to talk to the teacher either during or after the lesson. - > Green card report to the Deputy Head or Senior Teacher. - > Red card report to the Head Teacher and a telephone call will be made home to explain their behaviour.

-Physical violence, or extreme rudeness to an adult, carry an immediate result of being sent to the Head Teacher.
+Physical violence, or extreme rudeness to an adult, carry an immediate result of being sent to the Deputy Head Teacher.
 Any child whose choices result in a green card three times within a term will receive a letter home, so that parents are aware of the situation.
 Most importantly, the children start each new day with no consequences.